The judicious use of a train (usually) to interrupt a Chase Scene.

 - Done quite by accident in Curious George: Follow That Monkey.

-- In The Wrong Trousers (Wallace and Gromit), Feathers McGraw does this on a model railway.
+- In the Wallace & Gromit short The Wrong Trousers, Feathers McGraw does this on a model railway.

 - In The Simpsons Reverend Lovejoy does this on a train ride at a zoo to escape from killer baboons.